Qurila/extended_mod_descriptions/production_works.md

   - ‘Coffee (light roast)’ is roasted in the New World.
 It is consumed by the local population.
   - ‘Coffee (Dark Roast)’ is roasted in the Old World.
 It is consumed by the local and Arctic population.

+- A transition buff is active on the factories.
+  - The factories produce without the new inputs.
+  - The buff expires after 60 minutes.
+  - During its duration, you should adapt your economy to the changes.

 - Coffee roasters now have a running time of 120 seconds.
 Every cycle, 4 tonnes of coffee beans/malt + 1 cotton cloth/wool = 4 tonnes of coffee.

 - With **Coffee and Tobacco in Enbesa (Taludas)**, 4 tonnes of coffee beans +1 linen = 4 tonnes of coffee.
 However, the New World variety.